Kentucky HVAC License: Everything You Need to Know

 Heating, ventilation, and air conditioning technicians are in high demand, and the HVAC industry is preparing people for this rewarding profession.
 In this guide, you'll find the information you need about earning your Kentucky HVAC license, including the requirements, earnings, and job resources.

 The state requires all individuals practicing HVAC work possess a Kentucky HVAC license.
-The Kentucky Department of Housing, Building & Construction issues the license.
+The

 There are three types of licenses:

 Journeyman HVAC Mechanic License

 Apprentices learning the HVAC trade must be directly supervised by a journeyman HVAC mechanic and generally supervised by a master HVAC contractor.
 For the apprentice license applications, you must show proof of your work with a signature from your master HVAC contractor.